Ditectrev/DP-203/README.md

 ### You are planning a solution to aggregate streaming data that originates in Apache Kafka and is output to Azure Data Lake Storage Gen2.
 The developers who will implement the stream processing solution use Java, Which service should you recommend using to process the streaming data?

-- [ ] Azure Data Factory
+- [ ] Azure Data Factory.
-- [ ] Azure Stream Analytics
+- [ ] Azure Stream Analytics.
-- [x] Azure Databricks
+- [x] Azure Databricks.
-- [ ] Azure Event Hubs
+- [ ] Azure Event Hubs.

 ### You have an Azure Blob storage account that contains a folder.
 The folder contains 120,000 files.
 Each file contains 62 columns.
 Each day, 1,500 new files are added to the folder.
 You plan to incrementally load five data columns from each new file into an Azure Synapse Analytics workspace.
 You need to minimize how long it takes to perform the incremental loads.
 What should you use to store the files and format?

 ![Question 209](images/question209.jpg)

-- [ ] Box 1: Timeslice partitioning in the folders.
-Box 2: CSV .
+- [ ] Storage: Timeslice partitioning in the folders.
+Format: CSV .
-- [ ] Box 1: Timeslice partitioning in the folders.
-Box 2: Timeslice partitioning in the folders.
+- [ ] Storage: Timeslice partitioning in the folders.
+Format: Timeslice partitioning in the folders.
-- [ ] Box 1: Apache Parquet.
-Box 2: CSV .
+- [ ] Storage: Apache Parquet.
+Format: CSV .
-- [x] Box 1: Timeslice partitioning in the folders.
-Box 2: Apache Parquet.
+- [x] Storage: Timeslice partitioning in the folders.
+Format: Apache Parquet.

 ### You are designing 2 solution that will use tables in Delta Lake on Azure Databricks.
 You need to minimize how long it takes to perform the following: * Queries against non-partitioned tables * Joins on non-partitioned columns Which two options should you include in the solution?